rackerlabs/rackspace-how-to/content/cloud-servers/manage-a-cloud-server.md

 You can perform the following essential management tasks without logging directly into your server:

-- Click **Emergency Console** to open Linux shell window or Windows® command prompt window so that you can issue commands directly on your server.
+- Click **Emergency Console** to open the Linux shell window or Windows® command prompt window so that you can issue commands directly on your server.
 - Click **Reboot** to restart the server.
 - Click **Resize** to vertically scale your computing power (not available for all servers).